Decision to block Prince Charles's letters upheld

 Guardian journalist Rob Evans asked for a judicial review of the decision.

-Judges said it was a "an exceptional case meriting use of the ministerial veto to prevent disclosure and to safeguard the public interest."'Proper and rational'
+Judges said it was a "an exceptional case meriting use of the ministerial veto to prevent disclosure and to safeguard the public interest."

 The Lord Chief Justice, Lord Judge, sitting with Lord Justice Davis and Mr Justice Globe, at the High Court in central London, refused to overturn the attorney general's veto.

 Lord Justice Davis said the reasons given by Mr Grieve for his decision were "proper, rational and make sense".

 The letters were from the prince to seven government departments over a seven-month period.

 Mr Grieve's decision reversed a freedom of information tribunal ruling approving release of the letters.

 The information commissioner had earlier upheld refusals by the government departments to reveal the correspondence.